ruanyf/webpack-static-site-demo/README.md

+This repo is a demo of [static-site-generator-webpack-plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin), showing you how to generate a static site with React, React-Router, and Webpack.

-This repo is a demo of [static-site-generator-webpack-plugin](https://github.com/markdalgleish/static-site-generator-webpack-plugin).
-I am inspired by Jxnblk's article ["Static Site Generation With React Aad Webpack"](http://jxnblk.com/writing/posts/static-site-generation-with-react-and-webpack/).
+It is inspired by Jxnblk's article ["Static Site Generation With React Aad Webpack"](http://jxnblk.com/writing/posts/static-site-generation-with-react-and-webpack/).

 ## Usage